-Computer Labs
+Computer Labs and Printing

 Hundreds of computers are available across campus for student use with many located in open access labs within academic buildings and the Gordon Library.
-Each of these labs offers a consistent user interface, software profile, and network access to centralized personal file storage.
-The Gordon Library houses a Multimedia Lab for high-end digital editing as well as the centrally located Information Commons print center that is available to meet students' scanning and printing needs.
+Public computer labs offer a consistent user interface, software profile, and network access to centralized personal file storage.
+The Gordon Library houses a Multimedia Lab for high-end digital editing as well as the centrally located Information Commons Print Center that is available to meet students' scanning and printing needs.